nightroman/FarNet/trunk/RightControl/Readme.txt

 ^ | $ | (?<=\b|\s)\S | (?<=\p{Ll})\p{Lu} | (?<=\D)\d | (?<=\d)[^\d\s]

 The same pattern written with inline comments.
-All the text below is a valid regular expression pattern that can be stored as a multi-line registry value:
+All the text below is a valid regular expression pattern that can be stored in settings just like that:

 ^ | $ # start or end of line
 |